-The upper boundary to the sheeted intrusives (Units 1256D-44 through 65; 1060.9-1255.1 mbsf) is defined by a distinct change from sheet flows to massive basalts at 1060.9 mbsf.
-Extrusive rocks could be present in this section, but evidence for eruption remains ambiguous.
+The upper boundary of the sheeted dikes (Units 1256D-44 through 65; 1060.9-1406.6 mbsf) is defined by a distinct change from sheet flows to massive basalts at 1060.9 mbsf.
+Extrusive rocks could be present in the upper portion of this section, but there is no conclusive evidence of extrusive origin for any of the units in the upper portion of this section.
 The massive basalts are most commonly aphyric and nonvesicular.
-Most rocks are microcrystalline (Units 1256D-44 through 46, 49 through 50, 52A, 54 through 55, and 59 through 65) and fine-grained (Units 1256D-47, 48, 51, and 53a) basalts, but rare units are cryptocrystalline to microcrystalline (Units 1256D through 56a, 57a, and 58) basalt.
-Thin sections of the massive basalts show holocrystalline and commonly doleritic groundmass textures (Fig. F26).
+Most rocks at depths less than 1255 mbsf are microcrystalline (Units 1256D-44 through 46, 49 through 50, 52a, 54 through 55, and 59 through 65).
+Fine-grained rocks are less common (Units 1256D-47, 48, 51, and 53a), and rare units are cryptocrystalline to microcrystalline (Units 1256D-56a, 57a, and 58) basalt.
+In thin section, the massive basalts are holocrystalline with predominantly intergranular textures (Fig. F24), ranging to intersertal and, occasionally, subophitic.
+No basaltic units in the sheeted dikes above 1255 mbsf show gradations from a chilled margin through crypto- and microcrystalline rock to fine grained material, whereas such gradations are common at deeper levels of the dikes.